[Linux] I want to delete all files on the server at once using the find command!

 Option example

-We will also introduce the options used with the find command.
+We'll also introduce the options used with the `find` command.

-There are many more options, but we will mainly list the basics and the commands required in this article.
+There are many more options, but we'll mainly list the basic ones and the commands necessary for this article.

 | option | explanation |